 Plan your visit

 From I-85 take Exit 76 (NC Highway 52 South Salisbury).
-Head towards Salisbury Downtown on Innes Street.
-Turn onto North Main Street and the museum is located on the corner of Council Street.
-Street parking available on Council and Main Streets.
+Head towards Salisbury Downtown on Innes Street several miles to Mahaley Ave.
+Turn right and Knox Junior High School is 1/4 mile on the left.

 Pictured: The school as it stands today.
 Photo by Rowan Museum.

 The Setzer School in Rowan County offers a window into public school history in North Carolina.

 The one-room log structure was one of the early common schools that grew out of state public school legislation after 1839.